walterlv/walterlv.github.io/_posts/2019-01-29-wpf-multi-thread-ui-is-not-thread-safe-en.md

     - In fact, two are enough, one is the main UI thread with the App class we usually write; a background UI thread, for example, to display the UI thread that starts the splash screen.
     - If you use two threads, you need a lot of repetitive trials to reproduce; and by creating more threads you can greatly improve the probability of a single recurrence
 2. These UI threads all display WPF windows
-3. This issue will occur in both WPF on .NET Core 3 and WPF on .NET Framework4.7.2.
+3. This issue will occur in both WPF on .NET Core 3 and WPF on .NET Framework 4.7.2.

 phenomenon: